-Galaxy Watch Designer supports Gear S3, Gear Sport, Galaxy Watch, Galaxy Watch Active, and Galaxy Watch Active2.
+Galaxy Watch Studio supports Gear S3, Gear Sport, Galaxy Watch, Galaxy Watch Active, Galaxy Watch Active2, and Galaxy Watch3.

 Circular type : 360 x 360 px

-The version of Java supported by the Galaxy Watch Designer (GWD) depends on the version of GWD you are installing and your operating system.
+The version of Java supported by Galaxy Watch Studio (GWS) depends on the version of GWS you are installing and your operating system.

 For more information, see Required Java Versions.

-Sometimes, the Galaxy Watch Designer can’t find the Java you installed because it was installed in an unusual folder or because the installer set a system variable incorrectly.
-The Galaxy Watch Designer won’t run if it can’t find the Java you installed or if you are using an unsupported version of Java.
-See Galaxy Watch Designer fails to launch for more information.
+Sometimes, Galaxy Watch Studio can’t find the Java you installed because it was installed in an unusual folder or because the installer set a system variable incorrectly.
+Galaxy Watch Studio won’t run if it can’t find the Java you installed or if you are using an unsupported version of Java.
+See Galaxy Watch Studio fails to launch for more information.